 If you’ve tried this healthy-ish feelgood Oat Flour Pancakes recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 This Oat Flour Pancakes recipe was originally published on March 9, 2017.
 I’m re-sharing it today with step-by-step photos an a video tutorial.
 Here’s that glorious original photo 🙂

 - 1 teaspoon cinnamon

 - 1/2 cup chocolate chips

 - Coconut oil for cooking

-- Scoop about 1/4 cup batter onto hot pan prepared with coconut oil and cook on medium heat for 2-3 minutes per side.
-Repeat for the remaining pancake batter
+- Scoop about 1/3 cup batter onto hot pan prepared with coconut oil and cook on medium heat for 2-3 minutes per side.
+Repeat for the remaining pancake batter.

-- Top with strawberries & maple syrup, if you desire and enjoy warm.
+- Top with bananas and maple syrup, if desired and enjoy warm.